heyteresagreen/digital-garden/src/site/notes/books/Books I've read in 2024.md

 12. Exhalation, Ted Chiang
 13. A Psalm for the Wild-Built, Becky Chambers
 14. A Prayer for the Crown-Shy, Becky Chambers
+15. Sun of Blood and Ruin, Mariely Lares
+16. This Much is True, Miriam Margolyes (book club)
+17. The Art of Frugal Hedonism (2017), Annie Raser-Rowland & Adam Grubb (reread)
+18. The Accident, Fiona Lowe (book club)

 In progress:
-1. This Much is True, Miriam Margolyes (book club)
-2. The Art of Frugal Hedonism (2017), Annie Raser-Rowland & Adam Grubb (reread)
+1. Filterworld, (2024), Kyle Chayka

 See [Books I've read in 2022](books/Books%20I've%20read%20in%202022.md) and [[books/Books I've read in 2023\|Books I've read in 2023]].